-The term 'British World Economic Order' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'British World Economic Order' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The British World Economic Order has also been called the Pax Britannica, or “world peace of Britain.”
 What is often overlooked amidst the grandeur, splendor, and sheer military power of the Empire was that it was essentially an approximately 150 year lasting economic order that held sway over most of the planet in one form or another from 1763 at the end of the Seven Years War to the outbreak of World War I in 1914.

 The empire itself originally began as an amalgamation of commercial projects which relied heavily on private-party risk and -provided capital to succeed.
 This was true with the colonizing of the original American 13 colonies, the Hudson Bay Company in Canada, and the East India Company and its ruling of the largest territory in the world (the Indian subcontinent) while still operating as a publically traded stock company on the historic London Stock Exchange.
 In essence, for the first hundred years or so of the East India Company, an investor could purchase shares in the whole country, land, resources, and population of India.